-- The relevant cleaning instruction poster must be installed for each system - Staff must be trained on the correct use of the system and relevant health & safety - Staff must be trained on the correct use of the fob detector setting during & after cleaning. - Training records to be kept.
+- The relevant cleaning instruction poster must be installed for each system. - Users of the cleaning system must follow recommended guidance on correct use of the system and must ensure staff follow these instructions along with any relevant health & safety points. - It is recommended that customers keep staff training records related to line cleaning procedures.